[SAEN] 马刺大家庭如何助力俾斯麦·比永博筹款晚宴圆满成功

 “He’s been the ultimate teammate, the ultimate leader for us in the locker room,” Johnson said.

-The event came 24 hours after the Spurs clinched a playoff berth, their first since the 2018-19 season, and the day before they hosted Indiana on Saturday night at the Frost Bank Center.
+The event came 24 hours after the Spurs clinched a playoff berth, their first since the 2018-19 season, and the day before they beat Indiana 134-119 at the Frost Bank Center.

 “We’re brothers,” Johnson said.
 "And this is what brothers do.
 Brothers show up for each other. … We’re a close-knit group and I feel like we’re not afraid to show that.
 We just continue to show our love for each other and show how much we support each other — on and off the court.